sarves/thamizhi-morph/README.md

 ### Generations of words

 Using ThamizhiMorph, surface forms or actucal words can be generated.
 This list would be very usefule for applications like spell checkers, machine translators, or any applications where you need data augmentation.
 Using the current version we can generate more than 15M verbs and 10M nouns, for instance.
-Some sample list of generated words can be found here: XXXXXX
+Some sample list of generated words can be found here: https://github.com/sarves/thamizhi-morph/tree/master/Generated-Verbs

 ### Why ThamizhiMorph
 - The only morphological analyser which is currently maintained, and developed activily